klausbreyer/enex-to-opml/README.md

 Go to the directory with your .enex files and call this script with as much arguments as you want:

     cd /path/to/your/evernote-exports/
-    enex-to-ompl export.enex notebook2.enex
+    enex-to-ompl export.enex

-You will then receive the files export.opml and notebook2.opml in the same directory.
+You will then receive the files export.opml in the same directory.

 ## License (MIT)